2. Explore build targets#

 • //system: Targets for building the general middleware system that every application runs on top of.

-• //targets/<target>: Targets for compiling the applications for specific platforms such as the Raspberry Pi RP2040 MCU or your development host.
+• //targets/<target>: Targets for compiling the applications on specific platforms such as the RP2040 or RP2350.

 • //tools: Targets for building and running tools that accompany the apps, such as the script for connecting to devices over pw_console.